-Let us first remark that one can extend the notion of basic feasible solutions also to LPs that are not in standard form.
+One can extend the notion of basic feasible solutions also to LPs that are not in standard form.
 Consider the case that among the constraints of the LP there are n constraints that are linearly independent.
 (For LPs in standard form, these can simply be taken to be the nonnegativity constraints.)
 Then a basic feasible solution is one that satisfies n linearly independent constraints with equality.
-Also here, every LP that is feasible and bounded has a bfs.
+Also here, every LP that is feasible and bounded has a bfs that is optimal.